palkeo/pakala/README.md

 Because Pakala has these two independent steps it doesn't support calling other contracts, but this has the upside of being able to build a list of valid executions that the second step can stack.
-That's much faster if you want to go deeper in the number of transactions you can stack.
+That's much faster if you want to go deeper in the number of transactions.

+It also give better support for simple contracts that read and write storage, and where you need to chain multiple transactions.

 We have a solidity test suite with various simple contracts that are vulnerable (``solidity_tests/``):

-* pakala found bugs in: 12/12 (``python -m unittest discover solidity_tests/``)
+* Pakala found bugs in: 12/12 (``python -m unittest discover solidity_tests/``)
-* mythril found bugs in: 7/12 (``ulimit -Sv 5000000; for i in solidity_tests/*.sol; do echo $i && ../mythril/myth -mether_thief,suicide -x $i -t4 --execution-timeout 600; done``)
+* Mythril found bugs in: 6/12 (``ulimit -Sv 5000000; for i in solidity_tests/*.sol; do echo $i && ../mythril/myth -mether_thief,suicide -x $i -t4 --execution-timeout 600; done``)

-Obviously it's biased towards what pakala support, as we don't include contracts calling other contracts, for example.
+Obviously it's biased towards what Pakala supports, as we don't include contracts calling other contracts, for example.

 We test things like being able to write to an arbitrary storage location and overriding another variable, needing multiple transactions, mapping from address to variables, integer overflows...